Kraftland/portable/README.md

 #### Entering sandbox

 To manually execute programs instead of following the `launchTarget` config, start portable with argument `--actions debug-shell`.
 This will open a bash prompt and gives you full control of the sandbox environment.

-If the sandbox is already running, then _debug-shell_ is not usable.

-# Repository mirror
-This repository is available @ [Codeberg](https://codeberg.org/Kimiblock/portable) due to AUR packaging for Chinese users.